Introducing snake-server, a simple local web server for Haxe

 Where can I find the code?

 If you want to try out the new hlc target for OpenFL, you’ll need to check out Lime’s 8.2.0-Dev branch on Github, or you can download both the lime-haxelib artifact from a successful Github Actions Lime 8.2.0-Dev nightly build.
 If you check out Lime’s source code from Github, you’ll need to manually rebuild the .hdll binary files and Lime’s command line tools, so you may find it easier to go with the pre-built artifacts.
 Of course, nightly builds are not necessarily ready for release to Haxelib, so use at your own risk in production.
 You may encounter some bugs, but we’d love any feedback you can give.
 Thanks, and happy coding!
+The new hlc target was released to Haxelib as part of Lime 8.2.0 in October 2024.

 If you love these devlogs, and my contributions to OpenFL and Lime in general, please consider a monthly donation as a token of appreciation on my GitHub Sponsors page.
 Thank you!